SystemsApproach/5G/arch.rst

 spreading the physical payloads across multiple base stations or across multiple carrier frequencies of a single base station (including Wi-Fi).

-Note that as outlined in the previous chapter, scheduling is complex and multi-faceted, even when viewed as a localized decision at a single base station.
+Note that as outlined in Chapter 2, scheduling is complex and multi-faceted, even when viewed as a localized decision at a single base station.
 What we now see is that there is also a global element, whereby it’s possible to forward traffic to a different base station (or to multiple base stations) in an effort to make efficient use of the radio spectrum over a larger geographic area.

 In other words, the RAN as a whole (i.e., not just a single base station) not only supports handovers (an obvious requirement for